depthfirstlearning/depthfirstlearning.com/_posts/2018-06-10-AlphaGoZero.markdown

 information games and develop understanding sufficient to grok AlphaGo.

 <br>
-# Class 1: Minimax and Alpha Beta Pruning
+# 1 Minimax and Alpha Beta Pruning
   **Motivation**: These original core ideas did so much for the study of games.
 They spurred the field forward starting in the 50s and still to this day have mindshare in how to build a computer engine that beats games, including in popular chess engines like Stockfish.

   **Required Reading**: